A stellar dynamical mass measurement of an inactive black hole at redshift 2: Acknowledgments

 \subsubsection{Lens models}

-Our analysis relies on a lens model constrained by the positions of 23 images of 8 sources with 4 different spectroscopic redshifts.
-Specifically, we used the {\tt iso\_halo} model of ref. \cite{Ertl25}, which we refer to as the fiducial lens model.
+We adopt a lens model from previous work \cite{Ertl25}, which was constrained by the positions of 23 images of 8 sources with 4 different spectroscopic redshifts.
+Specifically, we used the most probable parameters from their {\tt iso\_halo} model, which we refer to as the fiducial lens model.
+We generated maps of the deflection angle on the pixel grids of our images and the IFU data cube, enabling the source-plane reconstructions and dynamical modeling.

 Systematic uncertainties, which are typically dominant, were evaluated by comparing results from seven lens modeling groups who employed a wide variety of modeling methods.
-We compared $\mu$ estimates near the center of the JWST-targeted image (image 2, as labeled by \cite{Newman18a}), using each team's ``ultimate'' model based on the most secure set of ``gold'' multiple images \cite{Ertl25}.
-These $\mu$ estimates range from $\Delta \mu / \mu_{\rm fid} = -39\%$ to +44\% relative to the fiducial model, i.e., $\mu = 29^{+13}_{-11}$.
-The lens models differ mainly in the total magnification $\mu$; differences in the ratio of the tangential to radial magnification, which affects the source ellipticity, are small enough to have a comparatively negligible influence on $M_{\bullet}$.
-We note that although previous lens models indicated lower magnifications \cite{Newman18a,Rodney21}, they were based on many fewer constraints.
+Estimates of the magnification of a supernova close to the center MRG-M0138 have previously been compared; for our NIRSpec-targeted multiple image, the magnification was found to vary by $-39$\% to +44\% from the fiducial model [\cite{Suyu25}, their ultimate models based on gold multiple images].
+We evaluated the magnification at the center of MRG-M0138 using the fiducial model and adopted the same fractional uncertainties as at the position of the nearby supernova, finding $\mu = 29^{+13}_{-11}$.
+Earlier lens models indicated lower magnifications \cite{Newman18a,Rodney21}, but they were based on many fewer constraints.

+The areal magnification $\mu$ affects the inferred luminosity and mass of MRG-M0138, but the magnification is anisotropic.
+We evaluated the uncertainty in the ratio of the tangential to radial magnification $\mu_t / \mu_r$, which affects the inferred galaxy ellipticity.
+We found that the models agree much more closely on $\mu_t / \mu_r$ than on $\mu$, so the uncertainty in $\mu_t / \mu_r$ contributes negligibly to the systematic uncertainty in $M_{\bullet}$.

-We quote the spatial resolution of the observations at the center of MRG-M0138 (image 2) by casting PSFs to the source plane using the fiducial lens model and fitting an anisotropic 2D Gaussian.
-The NIRCam F200W and NIRSpec IFU PSFs have source-plane sizes of $\sigma = 1.9$~mas $\times$ 17~mas (16 $\times$ 149~pc) and $\sigma = 3.4$~mas $\times$ 34~mas (29 $\times$ 288~pc), respectively, elongated $12^{\circ}$ from the major axis.
-The effective resolution is the geometric mean of the two dimensions, $\sigma_{\rm psf} = 5.7$~mas~$=49$~pc (F200W) and 11~mas~$=91$~pc (IFU).
+We determined the spatial resolution of the observations at the center of MRG-M0138 by casting PSFs to the source plane using the fiducial lens model and fitting an anisotropic 2D Gaussian.
+The PSFs have source-plane sizes, expressed in terms of the standard deviation, of $1.9 \times 17$ milliarcseconds (mas) (equivalent to 16 $\times$ 149~pc) for the NIRCam F200W image and 3.4~mas $\times$ 34~mas (29 $\times$ 288~pc) for the NIRSpec IFU data, both elongated $12^{\circ}$ from the major axis.
+The effective resolution $\sigma_{\rm psf}$ is the geometric mean of the two dimensions: $\sigma_{\rm psf} = 5.7$~mas (F200W), equivalent to 49~pc, and $\sigma_{\rm psf} = 11$~mas (IFU), equivalent to 91~pc.